 BC seniors’ rate (day after Labour Day to June 14 only)

 For information on the BC seniors’ rate, see the camping fees page.

 A sani-station and dump is available during the collecting season.

 Campers may bring their own firewood or purchase firewood at the park.
 Firewood can be purchased from the park facility operator in some parks or you can bring your own wood.
 Fees for firewood are set locally and may vary.
 You may pre-pay for firewood with your campsite self registration.

 To preserve vegetation and ground cover, please don’t gather firewood from the area around your campsite or elsewhere in the park.
 Dead wood is an important habitat element for many plants and animals and it adds organic matter to the soil.
 You can conserve firewood and air quality by keeping your campfire small.

-Limited burning hours or campfire bans may be implemented and some parks may use communal fire rings.
 Be prepared to bring a portable stove for cooking.
 Please ensure that all barbeques or campstoves are used on the ground and not set on picnic tables.

 The day-use is located on the north side of Highway 1, directly across from the campground.
 There are 12 picnic tables located in a large grassy area surrounded by ponderosa pines offering lots of shade.
 Around the perimeter of the grass is a paved walkway which guides the visitor to a spectacular view of the Thompson River Canyon below.
 There is a paved perimeter trail allowing wheelchair access to some picnic tables.
 There is a water fountain, flush toilets and a pit toilet.
 Adjacent to the day-use area is a parking lot and a small area suitable for dog walking.